johnmcfarlane/papers/c++/contractual-disappointment.md

 Broadly, there are four strategies that can be applied in situations where a violation might occur in a running program.
-They can be followed more effectively with help from modern toolchains.
+Modern toolchains can help in following these strategies.
-Examples of features used to deal with bugs can be found in Appendix A.
+(Examples of features used to deal with bugs can be found in Appendix A.)

 #### Trap Enforcement Strategy